chillblox/jdk14-log/README.md

 **jdk-log** is a simple to use framework that wraps `java.util.logging.Logger`.

-Beside parameterized logging and logging level testing API, it also provides logging callbacks and parameterization of logging statements in presence of an exception/throwable.
+Beside parameterized logging and logging level testing API, it also provides logging callbacks and parameterization of logging statements in presence of an exception.

 # Features

 * uses String.format() instead of the default message formatter
 * provides logging callbacks so that you can use StringBuilder, '+' operator, ...
-* parameterization of logging statements in presence of an exception/throwable
+* parameterization of logging statements in presence of an exception

 # Example code